-Wardell Stephen Curry II (born March 14, 1988), better known as Stephen Curry, is a professional American basketball player with the Golden State Warriors.
+Stephen Curry is a professional American basketball player with the Golden State Warriors.
 The son of former NBA player Dell Curry, Stephen first garnered national attention for his impressive play at Davidson College.
 He was drafted in 2009 by Golden State and eventually developed into one of pro basketball's top players with his stellar shooting skills.
 After garnering Most Valuable Player honors and helping the Warriors win the NBA championship in 2015, Curry led the team to a league-record 73 wins the following season.
 In May 2016, Curry became the first person to be named MVP by unanimous vote in NBA history, and one of only 11 players to win the MVP award two years in a row.
-He then helped the Warriors win the NBA title again in 2017 and '18, both times over the Cleveland Cavaliers.
+He then helped the Warriors win the NBA title again in 2017 and 2018, both times over the Cleveland Cavaliers.

 Stephen Curry’s Career Stats

-According to the NBA, as of the end of the 2018-19 regular season, Stephen Curry’s career stats are:
+According to the NBA, at of the end of the 2018-19 regular season, Curry’s career stats are:

 - 34.4 minutes per game